Lid worden van Vf? Meld je nu aan

 Is this not your dream job?
 Support War Child by sharing this job with your network!

-The safety of children is essential to War Child.
-War Child does not tolerate or accept any form of abuse.
-This subject is addressed in our recruitment and selection procedures.
+The safety of children and youth is a paramount and essential to War Child’s work.
+War Child has a zero tolerance policy towards any form of abuse.
+To prevent placing children and youth at any risk this subject is addressed in our recruitment and selection procedures.
 Moreover, the accepted candidates will be required to state their commitment/ intent to be aware, consider and adhere to the minimum standards applicable in development and humanitarian settings, such as humanitarian values and principles, Sphere Humanitarian Charter, Standards in the Humanitarian Standards Partnership, Core Humanitarian Standard, International Humanitarian Law, Code of Conduct for the International Red Cross and Red Crescent Movement and Non-Governmental Organizations (NGOs) in Disaster Relief and IASC Six Core Principles Relating to Sexual Exploitation and Abuse.